Close your eyes and try to think of all the digital platforms you know. Facebook, YouTube, Instagram, Twitch … Wait a minute! What’s Twitch?

 Often, these conditions can cause the learner to lose interest in the content.
-That’s why all the best streamers on Twitch take care to organise their appearances in advance and ensure that they have the right tools at their disposal.
+That’s why all the best streamers on Twitch organize their appearances in advance and ensure they have the right tools.
 Likewise, you should always make use of the best e-learning tools for your training – whether it’s to create your e-learning content or to distribute it.

 5. Make your content go “viral”

-Streamersknow that social media is a great source through which to attract followers, while also serving as a powerful engagement tool.
+Streamers know that social media is a great source to attract followers while also serving as a powerful engagement tool.
 Pay attention to your company’s communication channels and make the most of them to enhance the marketing of your training courses.

 6. Create habits

-One of the key characteristics that defines streamersis that they are consistent in their streaming.
+One key characteristic that defines streamers is that they are consistent in their streaming.
 In doing so, they create habits among their followers.
 How can you apply this to your training courses?
-You may be familiar with the terms microhabit or microlearning.
+You may be familiar with the terms micro habit or microlearning.
 Your training sessions will be more successful if you think of them in terms of small, frequent impacts.
 This will make it easier for you to establish learning habits among your learners.

 7. Be mindful of your followerslearners

-Twitch streamers know that if you want to create engagement, you need to look after your audience.
-As a result, they remain in constant communication with their followers via chat, reading and responding to their comments.
+To create engagement, Twitch streamers need to look after their audience.
+As a result, they constantly communicate with their followers via chat, reading, and responding to their comments.

-If you want to copy these streamers, you can start by reviewing your training content.
-Open communication channels with your audience through which they can share their opinions and suggestions with you in order to improve your next training sessions.
+You can start by reviewing your training content if you want to copy these streamers.
+Open communication channels with your audience through which they can share their opinions and suggestions with you to improve your next training sessions.